mastermindg/docker_web_app/README.md

 ## Watchtower

-We're using Watchtower to update the container locally with the latest tag
+We're using Watchtower to update the container locally with the latest tag.

+Watchtower pulls down the `latest` tag.

 ## Deploy